nimrossum/research-project/docs/main.typ

 where $"CD"$ is the compression distance, $x$ is the given concatenated commit buffer and $"Z"$ is a lossless compression algorithm.

-Now we can define the impact of the commit $#sym.Delta"CD"$, compared to the previous commit buffer, giving us
+Now we can define the impact of the commit $#sym.Delta"CD"$, compared to the previous commit buffer, see @def:compression_distance_delta.

 $ #sym.Delta"CD" = "CD"(x) - "CD"(x-1) $ <def:compression_distance_delta>